 Motor Vehicle and Pedestrian Safety

-Campus Enforcement & Patrol wishes to remind the University community about motor vehicle and pedestrian safety on our campus.
-With large volumes of motor vehicle and pedestrian traffic on campus, it is important that everyone exercises good judgment and caution.
+With large volumes of motor vehicle and pedestrian traffic on campus, it's important that everyone exercises good judgment and caution.

 - Slow down and reduce their speed while driving on campus.